-Corn versus Soybeans: The Farmer's Choice
+Corn Vs. Soybeans: The Farmer's Choice

-In late February or early March each year, farmers in the U.S. make up their minds as to which crop they will plant on their acreage -- corn or soybeans.
+In late February or early March of each year, farmers in the U.S. make up their minds as to which crop they will plant on their acreage—corn or soybeans.
 In order to make a wise decision, farmers look at new crop prices for both crops.

 New Crop Futures Prices and the Soybean-Corn Ratio

 Old crops refers to crops that sit in inventory or those that are still growing in the field.
 In the futures market, the nearby delivery months of March, May, June, July, August, and September are old crop months.
 The new crop month for soybeans—right after the harvest—is November, and for corn, it is December.
 Farmers compare the new crop November soybean futures price versus the new crop December corn futures price to help determine which crop would yield the most profit from their acreage.